slatedb/slatedb/docs/0001-manifest.md

 1. The object we wish to CAS is immutable; it exists or it does not, but never changes once it exists ("create if not exists").
 2. The object we wish to CAS is mutable; it might exist and can change over time.

-There are four different patterns to achieve CAS for these scenarios:
+There are five different patterns to achieve CAS for these scenarios:

 1. **Use CAS**: If the object store supports CAS, we can use it.
 This pattern works for both scenarios described above.
 2. **Use a transactional store**: A transactional store such as DynamoDB or MySQL can be used to store the object.
 The object store is not used in this mode.
 This approach works for both scenarios described above, but does not work well for large objects.